-A vertex stands for a partial assignment of the variables in C_i that satisfies the clause
+A vertex stands for a partial assignment of the variables in C_i that satisfies the clause be a 3CNF with m clauses and n variables.
+Assume, every clause has exactly 3 literals.

 For every clause C_i form a complete graph (cluster) on 7 vertices